ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 First, we will consider the simplest bitwise operation that is the negation.
 It is also called bitwise NOT.
 The tilde symbol indicates this operation in Bash.

 When doing bitwise negation, you swap the value of each bit of an integer.
-It means that you replace each one to zero and vice versa.
+It means that you replace each 1 to 0 and vice versa.

 Here is an example of doing bitwise NOT for number 5:
 {line-numbers: false}